nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 By going through this document, you will learn how to set up the project, understand the architecture of the application as well as know how to troubleshoot some common development issues.

-We have organized the guide in a top-down so that, as a new developer, you can look at the big picture of the project before zooming in on specific components.
+We have organized the guide in a top-down manner so that, as a new developer, you can look at the big picture of the project before zooming in on specific components.

 ## 2. Setting up